wilsonte-umich/umich-labs-template/README.md

 - click 'Save'

 After a minute or two, your site will be live at the link indicated on Settings / Pages.
-It will track your respository to keep your site up to date whenever you push or merge content changes into the 'main' branch.
+It will track your repository to keep your site up to date whenever you push or merge content changes into the 'main' branch.

 You can edit files directly within GitHub, or by cloning the repository